 As the leader of the Australian Government, the Prime Minister of Australia is also the leader of the country.

-The most powerful role in Australian parliament, the position of Prime Minister involves a number of important tasks that are vital to the smooth running of the nation.
+The most powerful member of the Australian parliament, the Prime Minister (or PM) has responsibilities that are vital to keeping the government running smoothly and legislation moving forward.

-- Giving advice to the Governor-General regarding constitutional matters and other prominent issues such as appointing heads of government departments and ambassadors;
+The Australian Prime Minister's duties are typical of a head of state.
+They include giving advice to and conferring with the Governor-General, who is appointed by the Queen.
+The PM and the Governor-General may discuss matters regarding constitutional matters and other prominent issues such as appointing heads of government departments and ambassadors.

-Contrary to other political systems, the Australian Prime Minister is not elected by the Australian people in a direct way.
+Like other parliamentary systems, in Australia, the PM is not elected directly by the country's voters.
 Rather, the Prime Minister is decided by a vote cast by the members of the government.

-A political party, or coalition of political parties must win the majority of 150 seats within the Federal House of Representatives of the Australian Parliament, which is effectively known as the Lower House.
+A political party or coalition of political parties must win a majority of 150 seats within the Federal House of Representatives of the Australian Parliament, which is effectively known as the Lower House.

-In order to make up the House of Representatives, members of the Federal Government (which includes the House of Representatives and the Senate), State Government, Territory and Local Governments are elected by voting.
+In order to make up the House of Representatives, members of the Federal Government (which includes the House of Representatives and the Senate), State Government, Territory, and Local Governments are elected by voters.

-Unlike other countries, namely the United States, where the President is limited in the amount of time they’re allowed to serve, there is no fixed limit in the Australian political landscape.
+There is no fixed term limit in the Australian political landscape.
 As long as the Prime Minister holds their position as a member of parliament and maintains the support of the government, they have the ability to stay in the role for many years.

-Any serving Australian Prime Minister is open to having their position challenged by members of their party or coalition of parties, and having their position taken away from them.
-A recent example of this is with Prime Minister Kevin Rudd, who was challenged and then resigned knowing he would not be able to hold his position in 2010.
+Any serving Australian Prime Minister is open to having their position challenged by members of their party or coalition of parties, and being removed from office via a "no confidence" vote.

 Parliament House may be where the national laws are made and discussed, but the Prime Minister has two residences in Australia.
 These are Kirribilli House, in Sydney, and The Lodge, which is located in the Australian capital city of Canberra.